 Tumours made up of neuroendocrine cells are called neuroendocrine tumours.
-There are many different types of neuroendocrine tumours and the name of the tumour depends on the location in the body and the way the tumour looks when examined under the microscope.
-Types include include carcinoid tumour, well differentiated neuroendocrine tumour, and neuroendocrine carcinoma.
+There are many different types of neuroendocrine tumours and the name of the tumour depends on the location in the body where the tumour starts, the way the tumour looks when examined under the microscope, and the types of hormones produced by the tumour cells.

 Cancers made up of neuroendocrine cells are called neuroendocrine carcinoma.
 In some areas of the body, neuroendocrine carcinoma is divided into two types based on the size and shape of the cancer cells in the tumour.
 For example, tumours made up of small cells are called small cell neuroendocrine carcinoma while those made up of large cells are called large cell neuroendocrine carcinoma.